I bought my first brown paper bag of roasted chestnuts in New York City on a bitterly cold winter night more than 50 years ago.

 I’d walked from West 63rd Street and Central Park West to 51st Street and Sixth Avenue to talk to a renowned theatrical photographer, Roy Blakey, about shooting my first NY headshots and portfolio for me.
 As I walked, the ice crystals embedded in the wind gusts felt like tiny razor blades cutting my face.

 I met Roy at the Rockefeller Center ice skating rink.
-He was in the locker room lacing up his skates.
+He was in the locker room, lacing up his skates.

-- Starting with fresh chestnuts and a very sharp knife, cut a X on the pointed end of each nut—going through the outer and inner skin—and about a quarter of the way down the sides.
+- Starting with fresh chestnuts and a very sharp knife, cut an X on the pointed end of each nut—going through the outer and inner skin—and about a quarter of the way down the sides.
 There are chestnut knives available that make the process easier.

 - Soak the chestnuts in a bowl of water for a few hours.
 The soaking helps them steam and makes peeling them easier.

 - Spread them in one layer flat side down on a sheet pan lined with parchment paper or foil and then into a preheated 450-degree oven.

 - Roast for roughly 25 minutes depending on the size of the chestnuts.
 Rest for 10 minutes, wrapped in a damp kitchen towel.

 - As soon as cool enough to handle, peel, eat, and enjoy!

 Pingback: Cabaret news.
 New York’s Tony Award-winning 54 Below granted non-profit status. | BrockelPress